 If applied topically, bee propolis may be helpful for minor burns, cuts, scrapes, and bruises.
 It can also be useful for sore and inflamed throats if used as a mouthwash.

-10-15 drops 2 times daily before mealtime or as directed by a health care practitioner for use beyond one month,
+9 drops 2 times daily before mealtime or as directed by a health care practitioner.
+Consult a health care practitioner for use beyond 1 month.

 |Each Drop (0.045 mL) Contains:|